-home - reviews - order - for teachers - about me - about haiku novels
+home - reviews - order - about me - about haiku novels

 Should you imagine that the world of haiku is one of quietest moon-viewing and geeky addictions to blossom-sighing and sunsets, the wild and loony twists and turns of David G. Lanoue's Laughing Buddha are sure to set you straight ...